PrometheusVault/ember/docs/operations.md

 - Update the manifest whenever provisioning scripts learn a new dependency so headless deployments advertise the correct requirements immediately.

+### Test agent runs

+- `test.agent` is disabled by default (running the suite on boot can be slow), but CI nodes or nightly QA boxes can enable it via `test.enabled: true` or the global `agents.enabled` list.
+- `/agents` shows the latest result plus the report path.
+Inspect `$VAULT_DIR/state/test-agent.json` for full stdout/stderr when failures occur.
+- Configure the command/timeout via the `test` block.
+See `docs/agents/test.md` for details on workdir overrides and env vars.

 ### Configure command (Alpine + Raspberry Pi)

 - Run `sudo make configure` (or `sudo ./scripts/configure_system.sh`) on any